loxave/Movie-apps/README.md

 # Movie-apps

-Feature only
+Unifinish project

+there's some feature was finish:

 - Splash Screen
 - Login Screen
 - Home Screen
-- some many fiture is coming soon
+- some many feature is coming soon